Overview

 1. Bytebot Desktop Container

-The foundation of the system - a containerized Linux desktop that provides:
+The foundation of the system - a virtual Linux desktop that provides:

 • Ubuntu 22.04 LTS base for stability and compatibility